tessamcdonnel/STAT-217-R-Course/chapter4.md

 You probably noticed that two samples you took (of the same variable and size) were not the same.

-This is because `sample1` and `sample2` are *random* samples; so each time R takes a random sample of 30 *weights* the values will be different.
+This is because `sample1` and `sample2` are *random* samples; so each time R takes a random sample of 20 *Diet* the values will be different.

 One way to control this is using `set.seed(number)` function.
 If you type this before creating your random sample, your sample won't change every time you Run or Knit it.

 Note: *Any* number can go inside the `set.seed()` function
 *** =instructions
 - type `set.seed(1234)` in the R Script
-- now, take a random sample of 30 from the `weight` variable in the `ChickWeight` dataset
+- now, take a random sample of 20 from the `Diet` variable in the `ChickWeight` dataset
 *** =hint

 *** =pre_exercise_code